The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Hyper-parameters of the Decision Tree Model (Table )

-We searched for the optimal hyper-parameters of the Decision Tree (DT) models for each experiment setting.
+We searched for the optimal hyper-parameters of the Decision Tree (DT) model for each experiment.
 The hyper-parameters were determined on the validation set.
-Searched values are provided in Table~\ref{app:table_3}, where values marked with * are most frequently used.
+Searched values are provided in Table~\ref{app:table_DT_parameters}, where values marked with * are most frequently used.
 The parameter \textit{scale\_pos\_weight} was only considered for imbalanced datasets (1:5 and 1:10).